snowch-labs/distributed-app-architectures/README.md

 ### Overall architecture constraints

-- The solution will be built using microservices approach
+- The solution must be built using microservices approach
-- The solution will be built on IBM Cloud
+- The solution must be built on IBM Cloud
-- The solution will be built using IBM Cloud Continuous Delivery
+- The solution must be built using IBM Cloud Continuous Delivery
-- The solution will be open source
+- The solution must be open source
+- The solution must have an availability of 99.95% or greater

 ### Project 1 - Catalog MVP